 Months of entry

-The programme is designed to develop and equip critical champions and ambassadors for quality, safety and governance in health and social care – and enables you to apply your comprehensive knowledge, understanding, expertise and advanced skills to lead the evidence-based enhancement of quality, safety and governance in health and social care settings.
-The programme is suitable for individuals from the public, independent and voluntary sectors from any professional background, including clinical and support services.
+The course is designed to develop and equip critical champions and ambassadors for quality, safety and governance in health and social care.
+It enables you to apply your comprehensive knowledge, understanding, expertise and advanced skills to lead evidence-based enhancement of quality, safety and governance in your health and social care settings and evaluate the impact of this.
+The course is suitable for individuals from the public, independent or voluntary sector and from any professional background, including clinical and support services who are working (or aspire to work in) a specialist quality, safety or governance role or one dealing with human factors.

 What you study